Our Members Asked:

 Inositol hexaphosphate (IP6): Find out if IP6 (also known as phytic acid) can prevent or treat cancer.
 Clinical evidence, dosage, safety and how IP6 differs from myo-inositol.
 Consumerlab.com's answer explains.

-Does I3C (from broccoli) reduce the risk of cancer?
+Does I3C (from broccoli) or DIM (a related chemical) reduce the risk of cancer?

-Find out if the compound indole-3-carbinol (I3C), from broccoli, can reduce the risk of cancer.
+Find out if the compound indole-3-carbinol (I3C), from broccoli, and its metabolite diindolylmethane (DIM) can reduce the risk of cancer.
 ConsumerLab.com's answer explains.

 Does consuming casein protein, like in Greek yogurt, increase the risk of prostate cancer?